worthmine/Text-vCard-Precisely/README.md

     ]

 After version 0.18, **content will not be validated as phone numbers** All _Str_ type is accepted.
+So you have to validate phone numbers with your way.

 ## adr(), address()